muhme/quote_api/README.md

 $ docker compose up -d
 ```

-Then you should have three containers running:
+Then you should have three Docker containers running:

 ```
 $ docker ps